Skip to main content

 Even though I don’t have children at home, I do have a perpetually-hungry cat who is curious about anything he finds on the floor, and I didn’t want to risk him trying to turn one of the colorful blocks into a snack.
 Luckily, the bowls kept everything contained and neatly organized along the way.

-A unique take on classic décor
+The Flower Bouquet is a unique take on classic décor

-Since the Lego flower bouquet can take the place of real flowers, you want something that’s just as eye-catching.
 While this bouquet emulates the look of real flowers, it certainly isn't going to pass as the real thing.

-The classic Lego brick design is evident throughout this bouquet with its square edges, giving it a digitized look straight out of a round of Super Mario.
+The classic LEGO brick design is evident throughout this bouquet with its square edges, giving it a digitized look straight out of a round of Super Mario.
 The vibrant colors of the plastic blocks make it stand out.
 Since building the set, it’s brought a smile to my face every time I see it sitting on my kitchen table.

 What we don’t like